Ruby in Jewellery: Meaning of the Red Stone, Types and How to Choose

 How heat treatment works and what labs detect

 Modern laboratory detection relies on microscopy and spectroscopy.
 Untreated rubies retain their original "silk" network intact: sharp rutile needles with defined edges and characteristic stress halos.
 Heated rubies show partly dissolved needles with blurred edges.
 Gemologists can detect this under darkfield illumination.

-Glass filling is identified by its lower relief under the microscope, its distinctive flash effect under polarised light, and by the presence of gas bubbles trapped in the filler.
+Glass filling is identified under the microscope by its lower relief, its distinctive flash effect under polarised light, and by gas bubbles trapped in the filler.
 Beryllium diffusion is more insidious: the element penetrates the corundum lattice itself and cannot be detected without laser ablation ICP-MS analysis, which only a handful of top laboratories can perform.
-This is why a certificate from an accredited lab (GIA, Gübelin, GRS, SSEF) is not optional for any significant ruby purchase.
+This is the central argument for a certificate from an accredited lab (GIA, Gübelin, GRS, SSEF) on any significant ruby purchase.

 What the ruby symbolises